fzoonoise/collaborative-whiteboard/README.md

 # Collaborative Whiteboard

-A real-time collaborative whiteboard tool built with modern web technologies.
+A real-time collaborative whiteboard tool built with modern web technologies

 ## Demo

 - Live on Vercel: https://collaborative-whiteboard-phi.vercel.app
+  You can sign in using Email or Google.
+For quicker access, Google login is recommended

 ## Tech Stack